Autoclimate/ansible-role-foswiki/README.md

-Ansible playbook for Foswiki (http://foswiki.org)
+Ansible Role for Foswiki (http://foswiki.org)
 =================================================

-This playbook installs Foswiki on Ubuntu 12.04 or greater.
+This role installs Foswiki and is OS ambivalent

 The Foswiki is installed to /var/www/foswiki.
 The Apache server with SuExec is used.